FREQUENTLY ASKED QUESTIONS

 Where can you apply the clear bra?

-You can schedule an appointment with us for installation at our shop in Fremont, CA. We can also perform mobile installations at your location as long as you have a clean covered area we can work in with access to water and electricity.
+You can schedule an appointment with us for installation at our shop in San Jose, CA. We can also perform mobile installations at your location as long as you have a clean covered area we can work in with access to water and electricity.
 We service customers and dealerships throughout the San Francisco Bay Area.

 What is the difference between pre-made kits and bulk?